CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_03.md

 * We put our high-accuracy model and deploy it on Azure Container Instances as a web service
 * We can do a simple RESTful API call to our endpoint for scoring a 28x28 pixel sized image

-Often, we have simpler data set and want to figure out how we can best classify or predict certain data points - without trying out a lot of Machine Learning algorithms ourselves.
+Often, we have a simpler data set and want to figure out how we can best classify or predict certain data points - without trying out a lot of Machine Learning algorithms ourselves.
 Hence, we'll look at Automated Machine Learning in the [last challenge](challenge_04.md).